EPFL-LMIS1/LMIS1_MEWron/Tubular collector MEWron/README.md

 Before starting to build a tubular MEWron, please refer to the other sections on building a MEWron with a flat collector.

+If you need further help, consider downloading a full software image here: "Software image for the assembly of a tubular and syringe based MEWron"  https://doi.org/10.5281/zenodo.16752783

 If you use the files in this repository for scientific work, we kindly ask you to cite this repository and any publications listed here:

 * "Performance Comparison of Shape Memory Polymer Structures Printed by Fused Deposition Modeling and Melt Electrowriting" https://doi.org/10.1002/admt.202400466
 * "Addition of a tubular collector to a MEWron melt electrowriting printer" https://dx.doi.org/10.17504/protocols.io.4r3l292z3v1y/v1
+* "Software image for the assembly of a tubular and syringe based MEWron"  https://doi.org/10.5281/zenodo.16752783

 ---